 Newcastle Cathedral Goes Contactless

-The rising popularity of contactless card technology has resulted in fewer people carrying cash and coins.
-Newcastle Cathedral’s new ‘Tap To Give™’ point offers an easy way in an increasing cash-free culture for pilgrims, tourists and worshippers to support the Cathedral.
+The rising popularity of ‘tap and pay’ card technology has resulted in fewer people carrying cash and coins.
+Newcastle Cathedral’s new ‘Tap To Give’ point offers an easy way in an increasing cash-free culture for pilgrims, tourists and worshippers to support the Cathedral.

 The other cathedrals taking part in the pilot include St Paul’s, which charges for entry, and other free cathedrals such as St. Edmundsbury, Liverpool and Bristol.
 The Church of England hopes to see the machines rolled out across the country if the trial is successful.